• Skip to primary navigation

 Instructions

-• Remove the butter from the refrigerator a few hours before baking to allow it to get soft.
-Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Butter and flour a springform (20 cm/ 8 inches) or line the bottom of the springform with parchment paper.
+• Preparations: Remove the butter from the refrigerator a few hours before baking to allow it to soften.
+Preheat the oven to 180ยฐC/ 350ยฐF.
+Butter and flour the springform or line its bottom and sides with parchment paper.

-• Clean and dry the black currants.
-Set aside.
+• Black currants: Clean and dry them.
+Set them aside.

-• Cream the butter and the sugar, about 3-4 minutes.
+• Make cake batter: Cream butter and sugar for 3-4 minutes.
 Add the eggs, one by one, mixing well in between.
 Mix the flour and the baking powder and sieve them over the mixture.
-Mix shortly again.
+Mix shortly again using a spoon or a rubber spatula.
+Don't overmix or the cake will become dry and dense.

-• Place the batter into the prepared springform.
-Cover with the berries.
+• Bake: Transfer the batter to the prepared baking pan and cover it with the black currants.
 Bake for about 40 minutes or until a skewer inserted in the middle of the cake comes out clean.
-Leave cool in the pan for about 10 minutes, remove and let cool on a wire rack.
-Serve as suggested above.

 Notes

-I recommend using a kitchen scale in baking, it ensures the best results.
+1. Measurements: I recommend using a digital kitchen scale in baking (the Amazon link opens in a new tab); it ensures the best results.

 Nutrition